Mercury-Language/mercury/samples/README.md

 * [c_interface](c_interface) -- This directory contains some examples of mixed Mercury/C/C++/Fortran programs using the C interface.

+* [csharp_interface](csharp_interface) -- This directory contains some
+  examples of mixed Mercury/C# programs using the foreign language interface.

 * [java_interface](java_interface) -- This directory contains some examples of
   mixed Mercury/Java programs using the foreign language interface.